TaiAurori/pygmalion-cct/README.md

-# pygmalion-cct
+# Pygmalion Character Creator Toolkit
-Pygmalion Character Creator Toolkit
+Beta draft.
+Things will be missing, feel free to make pull requests or issues.